 ● GUI text editor.

-● Portable version also available.
+● Portable version is also available.

 SmarTTY is the most popular, free, widely used and complete alternative for PuTTY for Windows 8.1 and 10.
 SmarTTY is updated regularly by its developers.
 SmarTTY is also known for combining several features in other PuTTY alternatives into one application.
 Some features include: